Exawind/nalu-wind/docs/source/verification/verification.rst

 splitting error noted in this fully implicit momentum solve.

-The Steady Taylor Vortex will be used to verify the spatial accuracy for the full set of advection operators supported in Nalu.
+The Steady Taylor Vortex will be used to verify the spatial accuracy for the full set of advection operators supported in Nalu-Wind.

 .. _fo-fourth-tstep: